 All cash, money orders, and checks collected by departments must be transferred to the College Cashier office for deposit in the College’s depository bank account, in accordance with the procedures set forth in this procedure.

 The authority to establish or make changes to the College’s banking and investment accounts is limited to the Vice President for Finance and Administration, or her/his designee.
 No other person is authorized to open or make changes to a College banking or investment account.

 OBTAINING APPROVAL TO ACCEPT CREDIT AND DEBIT CARD PAYMENTS

-Departments must seek prior approval from the Director of Business Services and Cashiers office and/or the Director of Budget and Procurement to accept credit or debit card payments in connection with the sale of goods or services.
-Departments seeking such approval must submit a written request to the Director of Business Services and Cashiers office and/or the Director of Budget and Procurement.
+Departments must seek prior approval from the Director of Business Services and Cashiers Office to accept credit or debit card payments in connection with the sale of goods or services.
+Departments seeking such approval must submit a written request to the Director of Business Services and Cashiers Office.

 Contributions and donations made with credit card or debit card are processed only by the Cashier Office.

 New employee must undergo a pre-employment background check prior to assuming any cash handling responsibilities.
 Departments must arrange with Human Resources to schedule a background check.

 These procedures provide guidance for full-time employees seeking reimbursement through petty cash and do not apply to employee reimbursement of expenses made directly through Accounts Payable via a purchase order or travel expense voucher.

 - for amounts less than $20.00